DivinerX/dyphira-chain/TECHNICAL.md

 - Every epoch (10 blocks), a new committee is selected
 - Selection is weighted by stake, delegated stake, and reputation
 - Top N validators are chosen (N = committee size)
+- All committee members must have valid Secp256k1 keys

 ### Proposer Selection
 - Round-robin rotation within the committee
 - Proposer creates and broadcasts block proposals
+- Block proposals are signed with proposer's Secp256k1 private key

 ### Block Approval
 - Committee members validate and sign block proposals
-- Each approval is a digital signature over the block hash
+- Each approval is a Secp256k1 digital signature over the block hash
+- Signatures are ASN.1-encoded for transmission
 - Block is finalized when >=2/3 of committee have signed
 - Inactivity is tracked; inactive validators can be replaced